HengLan/Awesome-Visual-Tracking/README.md

 # Awesome-Visual-Tracking
 This repository aims to collect awesome visual tracking works, including algorithms and benchmarks.
 The goal is to provide a platform (like an informal review) for researchers to conveniently follow recently published as well as previous literature in the tracking community.
-Please note that, this repository focuses on the so-called single object tracking, including both 2D and 3D tracking tasks.
+Please note that, this repository focuses on the so-called `single object tracking`, including both 2D and 3D tracking tasks.

 ## Regarding this repository